 Canada Geese are good at choosing nesting sites, even if sometimes these sites are hard for us to understand.
 Geese like open, flat spaces where they can see predators coming from far away, so flat rooftops or large raised patios look like great nesting spots to Canada geese.
-If the nest is less than 2 storeys aboveground, and there are no barriers more than a foot high to prevent the baby geese from leaving, it’s probably a normal situation.
+If the nest is less than 2 storeys above ground, and there are no barriers more than 4 inches high to prevent the baby geese from leaving, it’s probably a normal situation.

 Sometimes geese don’t think ahead

 Sometimes geese don’t think ahead, and nest in places that their babies won’t be able to fly out or off of.
-If the rooftop or patio nest is more than 2 storeys above ground, OR has a barrier around it more than a foot high, please contact a wildlife rehabilitator for advice.
-If the goslings have already hatched, provide them with a shallow pan of water and consider this an emergency.
+If the rooftop or patio nest is more than 2 storeys above ground, OR has a barrier around it more than 4 inches high, please contact a wildlife rehabilitator for advice.
+If the goslings have already hatched, provide them with finely cut up greens (e.g. clover, dandelion, spinach) in a shallow pan of water (like a lasagna pan) and consider this an emergency.

 Geese intend to leave with their babies